 Does my pet have to get a rabies vaccination?

-Many areas have laws that require dogs and cats (and sometime ferrets) to be vaccinated against rabies.
+In the City of Toronto, dogs, cats, and even ferrets over 3 months are required by law to be vaccinated against rabies.
 These laws help protect both pets and people from this deadly disease.
-Check with your veterinarian to learn local requirements and to find out what he or she recommends.
-Except in certain rare cases, a veterinarian needs to examine a pet before the vaccine is given.
+Except in certain rare cases, a veterinarian must examine a pet before the vaccine is given.

 Because of rabies laws, control and prevention programs, and pet owners’ cooperation, domesticated pets in North America rarely become infected with this disease.
-By keeping your pet up-to-date on his or her rabies vaccination, not only are you protecting your pet, but you’re also helping to eradicate rabies from the pet population in your community.
+By keeping your pet up-to-date on their rabies vaccination, not only are you protecting your pet, but you’re also helping to eradicate rabies from the pet population in your community.

 How hard is it to get into a veterinary program?